mcbebu/The-boys/README.md

 Members: Brandon, Qijie, Malcolm, Jared

 ## Problem Statement
-In warehouses that rely on manual labour for sorting, during peak periods there is a large volume of both workers and packages.
-This in combination with bad visibility of package movement causes the manager to rely on his perception of where the choke points are.
+In warehouses that rely on manual labour for sorting, there are a large volume of both workers and parcels during peak periods.
+Subobtimal manpower allocation due to poor visibility of parcels and worker movement will lead to increased workload for workers and slower parcel processing rate.

 ## Project Description:
 ### Solution
-> Creating an updated Dashboard to improve visualbility of package load in the warehouse to enable efficient manpower allocations
+> Creating a real-time Intellegent Visualisation Tool to improve visilbility of parcel load and worker's movements to enable efficient manpower allocation during peak periods.

 ### MVP
-> Provide a quick glance dashboard that shows the number of packages being processed, percentage of each size and how many steps it has taken measured by unique scans
+> A high-powered quick-glance Intellegent Visualisation Tool that shows real-time the number of parcels being processed, proportion of packages that is sorted at different zones in the warehouse, and the number of workers working at the different zones.